Vehicle repairs can be complex and expensive. You can avoid or minimize problems with repairs by following these tips.

 If the business won't own up to the mistake, you can write a review online describing your experience.
 Stick to the facts, and avoid making personal attacks.
-Sometimes, a negative review can be very motivating.
+Sometimes, a negative review will compel them to act.

 Step 2.
 Pay the repair bill

 If you can't solve the problem, you should still pay for the repair work.
 If you don't, the repair shop can register a lien against the vehicle.